-- \star Clergy & other representatives from St Dominic's parish are invited into school annually to help advertise and educate students about the meaning and importance of Confirmation. - \star The Divinity programme of study covers the theology of Confirmation in year 8. - \star Information about Confirmation and how to enrol is sent home to parents and is available on the school social media & the website.
+- Clergy & other representatives from St Dominic's parish are invited into school annually to help advertise and educate students about the meaning and importance of Confirmation. - The Divinity curriculum covers the theology of Confirmation in year 8. - Information about Confirmation and how to enrol is sent home to parents and is available on the school social media & the website.